-7.098 These proposals provide substantial benefits for the local community.
+7.087 These proposals provide substantial benefits for the local community.
 The affordable homes will allow local young people to stay within the village and/or enable older people to downsize.
 The church car park will help reduce car parking and congestion on Church Street and divert church visitors from using Dunsells Lane (during church reconstruction, the site of the car park could be used for storage of church construction materials).

-7.099 The housing site is in a sustainable location, being close to the centre of the village, within walking/cycling distance of the village, shop, school, recreational facilities, etc. However, it is close to the historic churchyard and Church Street Conservation Area, so the layout and design of the development will need to be of a particularly high standard and be in harmony with its surroundings.
+7.088 The housing site is in a sustainable location, being close to the centre of the village, within walking/cycling distance of the village, shop, school, recreational facilities, etc. However, it is close to the historic churchyard and Church Street Conservation Area, so the layout and design of the development will need to be of a particularly high standard and be in harmony with its surroundings.
 An established line of trees along the southern boundary provides some screening for existing residential properties on Church Street, but this will be strengthened as part of the development.

-7.100 Road access into the development will be via Hale Close.
+7.089 Road access into the development will be via Hale Close.
 There must be no vehicular access from Dunsells Lane.
 The latter is a sunken lane, so creating a road access from it would mean destroying part of the ancient bank which flanks it.
 This is in line with policy RNP6 which prohibits development which would require access onto a sunken lane.

-7.101 Proposals for the development of the land off Hale Close will be expected to demonstrate that they have been prepared having regard to the significance of the St Peter's Church, adjacent Conservation Area and nearby listed buildings and describe the impact on these historic assets including any measures taken to avoid, minimise or mitigate any harm on that significance.
-A legal mechanism will ensure that the houses built for sale at a discounted price are in future re-sold to local people who are not already property owners at below market price.
+7.090 Proposals for the development of the land off Hale Close will be expected to demonstrate that they have been prepared having regard to the significance of the St Peter's Church, adjacent Conservation Area and nearby listed buildings and describe the impact on these historic assets including any measures taken to avoid, minimise or mitigate any harm on that significance.
+Significant work has already been undertaken on this emerging package.
+It anticipates that the development will be associated with a legal agreement.
+This mechanism would assure that the local affordable home ownership dwellings in the site are sold initially to local people who are not property owners and thereafter are only sold to other local people in similar circumstances.
 'Local people' are defined as individuals with a local connection i.e. within Ropley Parish and the adjoining East Hampshire District parishes of East Tisted, Four Marks, Medstead, and West Tisted.

-7.102 The housing development will occupy part of a single large field of approximately 2.1 hectares.
-A further part of the field will be used for community uses (see policy RNP24) and an associated access road.
+7.091 The housing development will occupy part of a single large field of approximately 2.1 hectares.
+A further part of the field will be used for community uses (see policy RNP22) and an associated access road.
 This Neighbourhood Plan has no proposals for the remainder of the field, and envisages that its current use will continue.

-Land off Hale Close is allocated as a rural exception site for residential development of 14 dwellings on about 0.6 hectares as shown on the Proposals Map.
-The development will:
+Land off Hale Close is allocated for residential development of 14 dwellings on about 0.6 hectares as shown on the Proposals Map.
+The development will comprise six 2/3-bedroom homes for sale to local people for affordable home ownership, five 1/2-bedroom affordable housing units for rent and three 3-bedroom market houses;

-comprise:

-- six 2/3-bedroom homes for sale to local people at below market price - five 1/2-bedroom affordable housing units for rent; - three 3-bedroom market houses: